Donald-Dinerman/Undergraduate-Research/README.md

 # Undergradute Research

 *See the project's poster presentation [here](https://donald-dinerman.github.io/Undergraduate-Research/)*.
-(Make repo public to enable Github Pages).

 We worked with Carnegie Mellon's Statistics Advising team to create data-backed insights that will support